-The Centre for Housing Policy (CHP) is one of Europe's leading centres for interdisciplinary housing and social policy research, with interests centring on housing and social justice, housing and later life and the operation of housing markets.
+The Centre for Housing Policy (CHP) is one of Europe's leading centres for interdisciplinary housing and social policy research, with interests on housing and social justice, housing and later life and the operation of housing markets.

-CHP has a twenty-five year record of academically excellent and policy-relevant research, with measurable impacts on policy and services.
+CHP has a twenty-five year record of academically excellent and policy-relevant research.
 We were ranked joint first in the UK for research impact in the 2014 Research Excellence Framework, as part of the Department of Social Policy and Social Work.
 Social Policy at York is ranked 4th in the UK and our department is ranked 25th in the World, in the QS World University Rankings.

 Expertise and Projects